 What Does It Do?

 Located inside of the air handler as mentioned above, the evaporator coils’ main purpose is to absorb heat from the air to change the temperature of refrigerant.
-Heat is attracted to the evaporator coil as air is flown over it.
-The evaporator coil then pulls in the heat to control the temperature of the refrigerant located inside the coil.
-There is a pressure drop right before the air enters the evaporator coil for the evaporator coil to work at a lower temperature.
+Heat is attracted to the coil as air is flown over it.
+The coil then pulls in the heat to control the temperature of the refrigerant located inside the coil.
+There is a pressure drop right before the air enters the evaporator coil for the coil to work at a lower temperature.
 Pressure must be manipulated to change the temperature of the refrigerant.
 The more pressure present, the higher the temperature of the refrigerant.
 An evaporator coil must be able to control temperature and the flow of refrigerant.

 Two stages take place to make the refrigerant the right temperature.
 The first stage is the boiling phase where the refrigerant is boiled and changes state.
 After the refrigerant is fully vaporized the second stage, superheating, can occur.
 The superheating stage consists of using temperature and pressure to tell how far the liquid vapor is boiling.
 An example of telling how far the liquid vapor is boiling would be if it was 55% liquid refrigerant and 45% vapor.
 The goal would be to reach 0% liquid refrigerant and 100% vapor.
 Once there is 0% liquid refrigerant found, then the actual superheating can happen.
 Superheating takes place when the heat is added to the refrigerant above its boiling point.
 This allows the refrigerant to reach a higher temperature due to the evaporator coil.
 The heat added to the refrigerant is called sensible heat because of the nature of superheating.
 The evaporator coil’s purpose may seem simple, but without it, the temperature and state of refrigerant would be able to shift.